New to climbing? Click here to save time and fill out our waiver online. Sign Waiver.

 Pulse Climbing is committed to the safety, wellbeing and empowerment of all children with whom we interact.

 We have zero tolerance of child abuse.
-We will treat seriously all allegations and safety concerns, in line with our robust policies and procedures.
+We will treat all allegations and safety concerns seriously, in line with our robust policies and procedures.

-We will be responsive to the needs of all children and young people, including the cultural safety and needs of Aboriginal and Torres Strait Islander children, children from culturally and linguistically diverse backgrounds, children with disability, LGBTQIA+ children and children with prior trauma.
+We will be responsive to the needs of all children and young people, including the cultural safety and needs of Aboriginal and Torres Strait Islander children, children from culturally and linguistically diverse backgrounds, children with disability, LGBTQIA+ children, and children with prior trauma.
+This includes respecting each child’s identity, such as their preferred pronouns, cultural background, and individual experiences.

-We will ensure children’s voices, and those of their families and carers, are heard about decisions that affect them.
+We listen to children and their families and carers, especially about decisions that affect them.

 The purpose of this Policy is to keep children and young people safe by minimising the risk of abuse, misconduct and misuse of positional power and to inform our community of their obligations and responsibilities in keeping children safe.